Recursive vectorized computation of the vector $p$-norm: Motivation for the recursive algorithms by a roundoff analysis

-Listing~1 also shows how to optionally parallelize the scalar recursive algorithms using\footnote{As described on \url{https://www.opencilk.org}, OpenCilk is only offered in a modified Clang C/C++ compiler for now.
-Most of the testing here was therefore performed without OpenCilk, using \texttt{gcc}.} the task parallelism of OpenCilk.
+Listing~1 also shows how to optionally parallelize the scalar recursive algorithms using\footnote{As described on \url{https://www.opencilk.org}, OpenCilk is only offered with a modified Clang C/C++ compiler.
+Most of the testing here was thus performed without OpenCilk, using \texttt{gcc}.} the task parallelism of OpenCilk.
 A function invocation with \texttt{cilk\_spawn} indicates that the function may, but does not have to, be executed concurrently with the rest of the code in the same \texttt{cilk\_scope}.
 A scope cannot be exited until all computations spawned within it have completed, i.e., all their results are available.

-Evaluating~\eqref{e:13} and~\eqref{e:8}, the latter by recursively computing $\epsilon_{[i]}^-$ and $\epsilon_{[i]}^+$, shows that the lower bounds on the algorithms' relative errors, $\mathop{\mathrm{lb\,relerr}}[M_{\mathtt{x}}]$,
+\looseness=-1 Evaluating~\eqref{e:13} and~\eqref{e:8}, the latter by recursively computing $\epsilon_{[i]}^-$ and $\epsilon_{[i]}^+$, shows that the lower bounds on the algorithms' relative errors, $\mathop{\mathrm{lb\,relerr}}[M_{\mathtt{x}}]$,

 are slightly smaller by magnitude than the upper bounds, $\mathop{\mathrm{ub\,relerr}}[M_{\mathtt{x}}]$,